10 Communication Services Stocks Whale Activity In Today's Session

 These bullet-by-bullet explanations have been constructed using the accompanying table.

-• Regarding LBTYA (NASDAQ:LBTYA), we observe a put option sweep with neutral sentiment.
-It expires in 241 day(s) on January 17, 2025.
-Parties traded 669 contract(s) at a $15.00 strike.
-This particular put needed to be split into 6 different trades to become filled.
-The total cost received by the writing party (or parties) was $55.2K, with a price of $83.0 per contract.
-There were 6889 open contracts at this strike prior to today, and today 1402 contract(s) were bought and sold.
+• Regarding ZI (NASDAQ:ZI), we observe a call option sweep with bullish sentiment.
+It expires in 25 day(s) on June 21, 2024.
+Parties traded 1618 contract(s) at a $14.00 strike.
+This particular call needed to be split into 22 different trades to become filled.
+The total cost received by the writing party (or parties) was $40.4K, with a price of $25.0 per contract.
+There were 2220 open contracts at this strike prior to today, and today 15434 contract(s) were bought and sold.

-• Regarding DJT (NASDAQ:DJT), we observe a call option trade with neutral sentiment.
-It expires in 31 day(s) on June 21, 2024.
-Parties traded 119 contract(s) at a $5.00 strike.
-The total cost received by the writing party (or parties) was $464.1K, with a price of $3900.0 per contract.
-There were 0 open contracts at this strike prior to today, and today 119 contract(s) were bought and sold.
+• Regarding GOOG (NASDAQ:GOOG), we observe a call option trade with bearish sentiment.
+It expires in 207 day(s) on December 20, 2024.
+Parties traded 100 contract(s) at a $185.00 strike.
+The total cost received by the writing party (or parties) was $127.5K, with a price of $1275.0 per contract.
+There were 1642 open contracts at this strike prior to today, and today 168 contract(s) were bought and sold.

-• For META (NASDAQ:META), we notice a call option sweep that happens to be bullish, expiring in 3 day(s) on May 24, 2024.
-This event was a transfer of 30 contract(s) at a $455.00 strike.
-This particular call needed to be split into 3 different trades to become filled.
-The total cost received by the writing party (or parties) was $32.9K, with a price of $1097.0 per contract.
-There were 768 open contracts at this strike prior to today, and today 101 contract(s) were bought and sold.
+• For ROKU (NASDAQ:ROKU), we notice a call option sweep that happens to be bullish, expiring in 599 day(s) on January 16, 2026.
+This event was a transfer of 47 contract(s) at a $55.00 strike.
+This particular call needed to be split into 12 different trades to become filled.
+The total cost received by the writing party (or parties) was $88.5K, with a price of $1885.0 per contract.
+There were 432 open contracts at this strike prior to today, and today 81 contract(s) were bought and sold.

 Options Alert Terminology - Call Contracts: The right to buy shares as indicated in the contract. - Put Contracts: The right to sell shares as indicated in the contract. - Expiration Date: When the contract expires.
 One must act on the contract by this date if one wants to use it. - Premium/Option Price: The price of the contract.